sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Interlopers (Deltarune x HL2)/2 - Multiversal Slingshot/2 - The Lab.md

 The three turned...

-And peeking in the doorway, holding a weapon in their direction and looking *very* confused, was a young adult woman.
+And peeking in the doorway, holding a weapon in their direction and looking *very* confused, was a young adult *human* woman.

 Her eyes darted between the young two-legged goat prince in the cloak and witch's hat, the squat imp-like creature in a clown costume and crosses over its eyes, and the human-*like* man who nonetheless was completely blue and white - skin and clothing.